Xming

 localhost

-The following files may be in a directory other than the Xming install directory
+The following files, when they exist, are located in directories other than the Xming install directory...

 File Directory